Veiled Cup

-Global Veiled Musician is the third edition of the South Korean series Veiled Musician, and the first edition of the international version of the singing competition that is scheduled to take place in South Korea, with the final scheduled for December 2025.
-Thirteen countries will take part, and the winner will be decided by an audience vote.
-The show will be hosted by Choi Daniel.
+Veiled Cup, formerly named Global Veiled Musician was the third edition of the South Korean singing competition series Veiled Musician, and the first edition of the international version of the series that took place in South Korea, with the final held on February 1, 2026.
+Nine countries participated, with the preliminary round and semi-final results being decided by a professional judging panel, while the winner was decided by votes from both the professional judging panel and the viewing public.
+The show was hosted by Lee Da-hee.